Driver Education Frequently Asked Questions

 HOW DO I REGISTER FOR A CLASS?

-In order to register for our class, you will need to complete an application form that can be found on our website and submit to the driver education office.
+In order to register for our class, you will need to complete an application form that can be found on our website during open registration dates.

 HOW DO I KNOW IF MY APPLICATION WAS RECEIVED AND I WAS ACCEPTED?

-Once your application is received and reviewed a confirmation e-mail will be sent to the email address provided on the application form.
+Once your pre-registration is received and reviewed a confirmation e-mail will be sent to the email address provided on the pre-registration form 3-5 days after submission.
 Please make sure the person who is needed the information regarding the course provides an email address that is accessible.

 WHEN WILL I GET MY CERTIFICATE OF COMPLETION?

-A certificate of completion will be mailed to the mailing address provided on the application from approximately two-three weeks after the student has completed the program.
+A certificate of completion will be mailed to the mailing address provided on the application from approximately four-six weeks after the student has completed the program.

 HOW LONG IS THE CERTIFICATE OF COMPLETION GOOD FOR?